 - You may feel nervous but you’ve settled yourself.
 You’re not riding the ragged edge of those nerves, you’re peacefully co-existing with them.

 - And you’ve connected with your audience.
-You’ve looked for and found their friendliness, and offered a smile in return.
+You’ve looked for and found their friendliness, and offered at last one person a smile in return.

 Good work!
 You’re ready.

 Step 4: Speak

 In 25 years of speaker coaching, I’ve helped my individual speaker coaching clients develop their strengths and skills to become authentic and effective communicators.

 Along the way, I’ve developed tips for everything from small talk to speaking up in meetings, from managing fear to making an impact.

 And now, I’ve shared it all in 100 Top Public Speaking Tips: The Book.
 This beautifully designed PDF booklet is searchable, clickable, and categorized, so that you can find what you need, instantly.